flatedex/HighLoadSimulation/README.md

 This project uses **microsevice architecture** and **RabbitMQ** as message broker, **Rabbit** provides communication between services with it's internal queues and distribution.

 Server provides communication between client and services and this supposed to be it's **only** role.

+### Startup
+To run this you will need Docker installed, then run docker compose file and finally get access from localhost:8050